bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 rabbit hole of trying to explain all math, rather I'll just stick with a more intuitive explanation with a sprinkle of math.

+(Note: If you're unfamiliar with tensors or manifolds, I suggest getting a quick overview with my two previous posts:
+`Tensors, Tensors, Tensors <link://slug/tensors-tensors-tensors>`__ and `Manifolds: A Gentle Introduction <link://slug/manifolds>`__)

 ..
 TEASER_END